Papers (PS & HS)

 Grading your thesis will take between 6 weeks and 2 months, depending on your course of studies.
 Please allow sufficient time between hand-in of the thesis and oral exam registration.

-Before the exam you will need to send an outline of your topic to your examiner, consisting of 10-15 key terms (single terms, general terms such as chapter headings, names, etc., that in your opinion give an overview of the chosen field) not later than four weeks before the exam.
-The outline should also contain the bibliography you used for the preparation of your exam, including at least two recent articles (no more than two years old) that illustrate current research tendencies.
+Before the exam you will need to send an outline of your topics to your examiner, consisting of 10-15 key terms per topic (single terms, general terms such as chapter headings, names, etc., that in your opinion give an overview of the chosen field) not later than four weeks before the exam.
+The outline should also contain the bibliography you used for the preparation of your exam, including at least one recent article (no more than two years old) for each topic that illustrates current research tendencies.

 Please send the outline as PDF in a single document with type and date of exam (if you don't know the date yet, indicate whether it's the summer or winter exam period), your name, matriculation number and email address, following this naming convention: "Outline (name) (first name)".
 You will receive a confirmation of your outline, including, if necessary, additional suggestions by the examiner.